How to Correct Form I-9 & Other I-9 FAQs

 Are there penalties for verifying Section 2 electronically?

-If your business qualifies as 100% remote based on the DHS requirements, no. You are allowed to verify Section 2 electronically; just make sure your platform is M-274 compliant.
+If your business qualifies as an E-Verify employer based on the DHS requirements, no. You are allowed to verify Section 2 electronically; just make sure your platform is M-274 compliant.

-How do you properly physically verify documents for new remote workers if you’re not a 100% remote company?
+How do you properly physically verify documents for new workers if you’re not an E-Verify employer?

-If you are verifying the documents yourself, it will be your responsibility (as the employer) to find a way to meet with the new hire so that you can physically verify the I-9.
+If you are verifying the documents yourself, it will be your responsibility as the employer to find a way to meet with the new hire so that you can physically verify their I-9 documents.

-If you are using InfoMart and HIREtech’s solution, you can do this with the Name Your Own Completer functionality: the new hire can name anyone they know (who can be in the same room as them) to serve as their authorized representative.
+If you are using the I-9 and E-Verify solution run by InfoMart and HIREtech, you can do this with the Name Your Own Completer functionality, which allows the new hire to name anyone they know who is available to be physically present to serve as their authorized representative.

 Should employers still self-audit their I-9s even though E-Verify has built-in compliance measures?